malinpalo/Rock-Scissors-Paper/README.md

 # Acknowledgments<div id='id-acknowledgements'>
    * The tutors from Code Institute and the slack community for help and and advice.
    * Code Institite course material.
+   * My cousin and family for the support.